KlenM/Manuscript-PhD-thesis/5_0_timecorr.md

 \int_\Xi d\eta_0d\eta_\tau \left[\frac{1}{\eta_0\eta_\tau}P_\mathrm{in}\left(\frac{\alpha_0}{\sqrt{\eta_0}},\frac{\alpha_\tau}{\sqrt{\eta_\tau}}\right)\right]\, \mathcal{P}(\eta_0,\eta_\tau)$$
 where $\Xi=[0,1]\times[0,1]$ and where the joint distribution $\mathcal{P}(\eta_0,\eta_\tau)$ is the two time probability distribution of the transmittance.

 The two time distribution provides a complete description of such atmospheric quantum channels.
 The usual single time PDT is obtained as its marginal
   $$\mathcal{P}(\eta_0) = \int d\eta_\tau \mathcal{P}(\eta_0,\eta_\tau)$$
 Adaptive selection protocols rely on conditional statistics.
 If the protocol keeps only those events for which the first classical probe pulse has transmittance $\eta_0 \ge \eta_\mathrm{min}$ then the conditional PDT describing the second quantum pulse at time $t=\tau$ is
 $$\mathcal{P}(\eta_\tau|\eta_0 \geq  \eta_\mathrm{min}) = \frac{1}{\overline{\mathcal{F}}(\eta_\mathrm{min})} \int_{\eta_\mathrm{min}}^{1} \mathrm{d}\eta_0 \mathcal{P}(\eta_\tau,\eta_0)$$
 where
 $$\overline{\mathcal{F}}(\eta_\mathrm{min}) = \int_{\eta_\mathrm{min}}^{1} \mathrm{d}\eta_0 \mathcal{P}(\eta_0)$$
 is the exceedance.
 This conditional PDT directly determines the statistics of accepted pulses and therefore the performance of adaptive schemes.
 It also makes it possible to compute the moments that are required for the analysis of entanglement decay in continuous variable and discrete variable protocols.
 This formulation makes it possible to track how these quantities depend on the pulse separation time, which is crucial for quantifying the influence of temporal correlations in quantum communication protocols.

-#### Numerical approach
+#### Numerical approach.

 For the numerical simulations we use the phase screen method introduced in ^[sec:numsim].
 We extend this model to the time dependent case by incorporating the Taylor frozen flow hypothesis.

 First we note that the wind driven advection has a component in the longitudinal direction and a component in the transverse plane.
 The longitudinal component produces pattern shifts that are much smaller than the channel length for the timescales that are relevant for our analysis.
 Therefore this component does not influence the temporal behavior in a measurable way and can be neglected in the simulations.

 > to clearly identify the model / explanatory power / tractability / isolating the effect / causality / epistemic effect

 We also assume that the advected wind velocity $v$ is constant at all points along the channel length.
 While in reality the wind exhibits spatial inhomogeneity across the propagation path, this simplification is necessary to maintain model identifiability and tractability.
 In principle, such inhomogeneity could be accounted for by assigning different velocities to each phase screen.
 However, this approach would lead to an over-parameterized system with limited explanatory power.
 By contrast, using a single velocity parameter $v$ for all phase screens ensures that the model remains tractable and allows us to isolate the specific effect of the wind-driven advection on the channel transmittance.

 The coordinate system is rotated such that the new $x$ axis is aligned with the transverse wind direction.